marsafy1/federated-knn/README.md

 - **Redis**: Used for message handling between clients and servers.
 - **React**: Used for the frontend.

+## Future Work
+- [ ] Dynamic number of clients from the frontend
+- [ ] Dynamic number of poisoned clients from the frontend
+- [ ] Upload any dataset to be used in the model from the frontend
+- [ ] Adjust the k in the kNN from the frontend dynamically

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: